Higher Power (film): Story

 The world is at risk and it's up to one man to save it.
 A mad scientist has to go through the DNA of the population of earth to find someone to do the job.
 The needed hero turns out to be a former alcoholic called Joe who has an anger problem and two estranged daughters called Zoe and Rhea.
 Joe then finds himself in the hands of the mad scientist.
-The experimental work that the scientist does on Joe equips him with some kind of electromagnetic power that could either save the world or if not, destroy it.
+The experimental work that the scientist does on Joe equips him with some kind of electromagnetic power that could either save the world or destroy it.